 Search By Category

-Anatomy of a Preference (Pre-2017 Version)Contains 4 Component(s), 0.1 credits offered
+Anatomy of a Preference (Pre-2017 Version)Contains 4 Component(s), Includes Credits

 This module will present the steps the credit professional can take to build a strong defense against preference claims and minimize the cost of legal fees.
 Practicing good Credit Department Hygiene and knowing your customers and their payment patterns and how they align with the allowable defenses of a preference, can better the creditor's position for a strong defense.